Survive the grocery shop this Christmas!

-This year will differ and there will be less callers so let’s keep things in perspective.
+When you have guests over, it can be tempting to buy more food and treats than you need.
 Let’s do our best to avoid over shopping.
 After all, it’s just one day and then the shops are open again…

 Our top tips are as follows:

 - When you go to the supermarket to get a pint of milk and a few bits, grab the smaller trolley or even a basket, it will rein in the capacity to load it up.

 - Better again, go online and do your shopping.
 You definitely won’t spend as much and you’ll end up removing items at the checkout page.

 - Budget and beat the ATM.
 Make a list, set a budget and bring only cash with you.
 Better again, grab one of those scan as you shop yokes and be sure of what you’re spending.